Linda Carter

 Linda Carter is a fictional character from the BBC soap opera EastEnders, played by Kellie Bright.
 She first appeared on 19 December 2013 and her casting was announced alongside her on-screen partner, Mick Carter (Danny Dyer).
-Linda was introduced as the new landlady of The Queen Victoria Pub by new executive producer Dominic Treadwell-Collins as part of the Carter family.
+Linda was introduced as the new landlady of The Queen Victoria public house by new executive producer Dominic Treadwell-Collins as part of the Carter family.
 The introduction of Dyer and Bright was part of a large cast shake-up planned by new executive producer Treadwell-Collins in an attempt to improve ratings.
-Linda became landlady of The Queen Victoria public house and moved there with her family from her mother's pub in Watford.
-She has been compared to original landlady Angie Watts (Anita Dobson) and Bright has said that she had based her portrayal of Linda on Angie.
+She has been compared to original landlady Angie Watts (Anita Dobson), and Bright has said that she had based her portrayal of Linda on Angie.